goreleaser/goreleaser/www/docs/cookbooks/contributing.md

 1. Create a new markdown file inside `www/docs/cookbooks` with the content you want;
 2. Add it to `www/mkdocs.yml`, under the `Cookbooks` section;
 3. Open a pull request with these changes;
+    1. Please use the following commit message template `docs: how to X`
 4. That's it!

 You can also test your changes locally by running `make serve` and browsing `http://localhost:8000`.